flaviosdelima/jProjectBoard/README.md

 # jProjectBoard
-A java open-source project manager, that you can easily write your own plugins.
-Based on dotProject and KanBoard.
+A java open-source project manager Based on dotProject and KanBoard, that you can easily write your own plugins, to extends the functionality of the system.